 Please note that when files on disk are used as the data source, the disk subsystem bears the main burden.
-Consequently, when planning the host server architecture for running Flussonic, special attention should be paid to the hard disk performance.
+Consequently, when planning the host server architecture for running Flussonic Media Server, special attention should be paid to the hard disk performance.
 For more detail on this subject, please see file streaming.

-If the host server is protected with a firewall, exception rules must be set for ports and protocols used by Flussonic.
+If the host server is protected with a firewall, exception rules must be set for ports and protocols used by Flussonic Media Server.

-For the commercial version, it is also vital that Flussonic itself has access to the Internet via HTTP and HTTPS protocols.
+For the commercial version, it is also vital that Flussonic Media Server itself has access to the Internet via HTTP and HTTPS protocols.